waynedgrant/pifacecad-wdlive/README.md

 Licensed under the MIT License

-WDLive Clone for PiFace Control and Display (pifacecad) written in Python.
+Weather Display Live Clone for PiFace Control and Display (pifacecad).
+Written in Python.

 pifacecad-wdlive is a simple weather display console.